Bourkekev/ms1-music-school/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
 - Thanks to my mentor Anthony Ngene for his suggestions and his time.
 - TO FINISH Thanks to those on Slack for reviewing my project.